Self-guided Kayak and Wildcamp expedition in the Archipelago of Stockholm. Choose 3-8 days depending on your preferences.

 Day 1 – Introduction to Stockholm archipelago and kayaking

-We will pick you up at a central location in Stockholm city for a 45 minute transfer out to our Kayak Center.
+We will pick you up at a central location in Stockholm city for a 45 minute transfer out to our Kayak Center, or you take the public transfer.
 You will be welcomed by our certified wilderness and kayak guides who will be giving you the thorough briefing before you set out on your trip.
 With some Swedish Fika (beverage+snack) you sit down together with the guides to talk about the archipelago, the kayaks and equipment, kayak safety, weather and navigation.
 With our map, the kayak trail routes and the GPS on your phone it’s easy to navigate.
-Together with the guides you decide on a suitable route depending on the weather and the length of your trip (4-6 days).
+Together with the guides you decide on a suitable route depending on the weather and the length of your trip (4-8 days).
 The guides help you pack the kayaks and there is plenty of time to ask all your questions.
 The guides will also be available 24/7 via the Kayak Trail Guide Phone.

 Time for take-off!
 In stable two-person kayaks you will venture out with the wind in your hair.
 Soon seabirds and waves are the only sounds you hear while you leave the mainland behind and kayak eastward towards the myriad of small uninhabited islands further out in the archipelago.
 You pass by Runmarö, an island first mentioned in Swedish history in the 13th century for the limestone that was mined here.
 Many of Stockholms oldest buildings, including parts of Riddarholm Church, are made from Runmarö Limestone.